aws-powertools/powertools-lambda-typescript/packages/metrics/README.md

 npm i @aws-lambda-powertools/metrics
 ```

-After initializing the Metrics class, you can add metrics using the [Metrics.addMetric](`addMetric()`) method.
-The metrics are stored in a buffer and are flushed when calling [Metrics.publishStoredMetrics](`publishStoredMetrics()`).
-Each metric can have dimensions and metadata added to it.
+After initializing the Metrics class, you can add metrics using the [https://docs.powertools.aws.dev/lambda/typescript/latest/core/metrics/#creating-metrics](`addMetric()`) method.
+The metrics are stored in a buffer and are flushed when calling [https://docs.powertools.aws.dev/lambda/typescript/latest/core/metrics/#flushing-metrics](`publishStoredMetrics()`).

+Each metric can also have dimensions and metadata added to it.

 ```ts
 import { Metrics, MetricUnit } from '@aws-lambda-powertools/metrics';